stubma/cocos2dx-better/README.md

 How to use
 ===========
 cocos2dx-better project refers cocos2d-x project.
 You must clone cocos2d-x repository to a folder named "cocos2d-x", and then clone cocos2dx-better in the same parent folder.
+Currently it only supports cocos2d-x v2 branch and I don't have a clear plan to migrate to v3.

 <b>For iOS:</b>
 * drag cocos2dx-better project into your project